Holiday ornaments on a tree in the Christmas Around the World exhibit.

 “Glædelig Jul”

-The Danish tree is adorned with traditional dolls, flags, angels, hearts, muffs and more!
+The Danish tree is adorned with traditional dolls, flags, heart baskets, stars, and more!
 The celebration in Denmark begins with Advent, taking place four weeks before Christmas.
 A wreath crown is decorated with four candles, one lit each of the four Sundays before Christmas.
 Served on Christmas Eve, a traditional Danish feast includes roast goose and rice pudding in which an almond is hidden.
 The person who finds the almond receives a gift.

 Tree decorated by the Danish Brotherhood in America #35.